nathnp/nthp.me-css/README.md

 - Pros: Easy to use, automatic updates
 - Cons: Slower load times, atomatic updates

+> [!NOTE]
+> While automatic updates sound good, your site will start using any changes I make the moment I push the changes.
+> While I provide the link for those that want to be lazy, I recomend that you download the style.css file, and host it yourself.

 ## Added Things

 flexbox: To keep my posts tags from line braking